tugstugi/mongolian-nlp/bichig2cyrillic/README.md

 ```
 If you try this network on the Mongolian script texts found on internet, it will **fail**!
 Because the majority of the Mongolian script texts are misspelled.
 See for more information: [Coping with Problems of Unicoded Traditional
 Mongolian](http://www.cips-cl.org/static/anthology/CCL-2016/CCL-16-075.pdf)

-## Cyrillic to Mongolian Script

-Looks similar to above.
-Replace `bichig2cyrillic` with `cyrillic2bichig`.